 Hull Model – The hull form was required to establish the cradle curvature, angle and dimension restrictions during the design phase.
-The model was created from pdf linesplans provided by the manufacturing shipyard.
+The model was created from pdf linesplans.

-Lifting Lugs – The Tug required to be lifted and with only two main bulkheads at frame 11 and frame 49, a lifting lug was designed to undertake this lifting load.
+Lifting Lugs – MBM selected the strong points, at main bulkheads at frame 11 & frame 49.
+After selecting the strong points, the lifting lug was designed and lifting commenced.

 Cradle Design – The cradle design was an iterative process based on the flow of forces through the structure to the hatch cover.
 The two designs had to marry together to create a safe working platform for the cargo.

-FEA – This was a big part of our assessment to determine the structural integrity of the cradle.
-The cradle was assessed in roll/heave and pitch/heave motions.
+FEA – The design was undertaken at MBM and structural integrity of the cradle was assessed in roll/heave and pitch/heave motions.

 Hatch Cover Assessment – In order to assess the capability to load the cargo, hand calculations and a 2D wire frame were implemented to asses the capability to load this cargo as it has a footprint that exceeds the Tons/m2 rule.
 The results of the above analysis were presented to a BMT Surveyor for insurance purposes to gain permission to load the cargo.

 Hatch cover generated for a vessel in 2D FEA Wire frame to assess the structural integrity compared to a simply supported beam theory.